-15.1 You can use this bandwidth for any purpose other than those outlined in our Acceptable Usage Policy (14).
+15.1 You can use our bandwidth for any purpose other than that outlined in our Acceptable Usage Policy (14).

-15.2 The term “unmetered” or “unlimited” bandwidth means “fair use” of our services, without hidden data charges.
+15.2 The term “unmetered” or “unlimited” bandwidth means “fair use”, without hidden data charges.

-16.1 The Customer will be provided with unmetered national (within New Zealand) and international bandwidth per month.
-Bandwidth use is subject to the terms and conditions outlined in clause 15.
+16.1 If you are on an “unmetered” or “unlimited” plan, the Customer will be provided with unmetered national (within New Zealand) and international bandwidth per month.
+Bandwidth use is subject to our Fair Use policy Clause 15.

-16.3 International Customers must abide to “Fair Use” and if heavy amounts of bandwidth are used that affect the performance of our International CIR connections, other available options may be offered to the Customer.
+16.2 Customers must agree to our “Fair Use” and if heavy amounts of bandwidth are used that affect the performance of our CIR upstream connections, other available options will be offered to the Customer.

-16.4 Bandwidth management (traffic shaping) is employed at different times within the HD Network to ensure great service to priority applications and to avoid filling the link to capacity or overfilling a link to HD’s core network.
+16.3 Bandwidth management (traffic shaping) is employed on different services and times within the HD Network to ensure a great service to priority applications and to avoid filling our links to capacity.

 For the purposes of this clause, a “virus” is a computer program or a code or portion of a computer program which is intentionally created and programmed to cause damage to, corrupt, hinder, crash, tie up or otherwise create negative effects on a computer system.
 HD shall not be responsible for any incidental, consequential or special damages, whether foreseen or foreseeable, or whether they have been informed of the possibility thereof and take no actions to prevent the same.